natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 Now create a simple script yourself for the mushroom to dictate its behaviour as follows once spawned by the box:
 * It **will not topple** (Z-rotation is constrained)
-* It will collide normally with Obstacles (the bricks) or Ground, so it will travel above the bricks or ground normally
+	> Set its Rigidbody constraint properly
 * However it will **change direction** when colliding with other objects (e.g: the Pipe)
 * It will **stop moving** when it collides with Mario (Player)
-	> Use tags
+	> Use `CompareTag()` function for the two points above
+* It will collide normally with `Obstacles` (the bricks) or `Ground`, so it will travel above the bricks or ground normally
 * It **will not collide** with the `TopCollider` GameObject (child of `HittableSimple`) so as **not** to affect the spring motion of the box
 	> Ensure the mushroom's Layer (whatever you set it to be), do not collide with the `TopCollider`'s Layer
 * It **springs** out of the box once instantiated (upwards)